 This interview is part of an occasional series of profiles introducing you to the people behind 23andMe’s content curation team.
 This team of 23andMe scientists has the unique job of determining which genetic associations will be reported to customers.
-Their rigorous process of combing through scientific literature, vetting genetic information and ensuring that published scientific findings meet our standards for inclusion, directly impacts what you see when you log into your 23andMe account.

 “Science is all around us and I love looking at the world through its lens.”